ozh/cadrephoto/README.md

 - A Raspberry Pi running a Python script displays a photo on an eink screen
 - It checks at regular intervals for new emails on a given email account
 - When a new email with a photo arrives, the photo is displayed on the screen
+- Email sender and photo frame owner received an email notification
 - Only the most recent photos are kept, making things ephemeral and an incentive to send newer pics more often ;)
 - Everything is fully configurable via a simple configuration file